erinszilagyi/burgerbuilder-react/README.md

 # Burger Builder

 React app to build burgers with a fixed set of ingredients.
-This app uses axios for HTTP Requests, and Firebase as the backend.
+This app uses axios for HTTP Requests, react-router for routing, and Firebase as the backend.

 S3 hosted example: http://vegan-burger-builder-react.s3-website.ca-central-1.amazonaws.com